Guide

 1. Complete High School: Obtain a high school diploma or equivalent, which is typically the minimum educational requirement for entry-level PCA positions.

-2. Pursue Relevant Education: Enrol in vocational training or community college programmes that offer courses relevant to healthcare and personal care.
+2. Pursue Relevant Education: Enrol in vocational training or community college programmes that offer online courses relevant to healthcare and personal care.
 Subjects may include anatomy, nutrition, and patient care techniques.

 3. Obtain Certification: While not always mandatory, becoming a Certified Nursing Assistant (CNA) or completing a similar certification can enhance your qualifications and job prospects.